blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

             timeout: 60s
             retries: 15
 ```

 Note: Work with your IT staff if necessary to verify the configured port is accessible through the network.

 ### Changing Memory Settings
-If Alert should be using more memory than its default settings, then this section describes what you have to change in order to allocate more memory.
+If Alert should be using more memory than its default settings, then this section describes what must be changed in order to allocate more memory.

-For this advanced setting since there are more than just environment variables that need to be set this should be performed by editing the ```docker-compose.local-overrides.yml``` file.
+For this advanced setting, since there are more than just environment variables that need to be set, edit the ```docker-compose.local-overrides.yml``` file.

 - Overrides File Changes.
     - Define the ```ALERT_MAX_HEAP_SIZE``` environment variable: